SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_table.rst

 When the clustering key is set, if the incoming data isn’t naturally clustered, it will be clustered by SQream DB during insert or bulk load.

-The following example shows how to create a table with a clustering key:
+The following is an example of the syntax used to create a table with a clustering key:

 .. code-block:: postgres